 Broker is audited by the Big Four

-IC Markets reliability
+IC Markets legitimacy

-Now that we have gone through the most frequent and - as we think - most important reliability aspects of IC Markets, we hope that you feel armed enough with information for your future decision.
+Now that we have gone through the most frequent and - as we think - most important legitimacy aspects of IC Markets, we hope that you feel armed enough with information for your future decision.
 In case you're still unsure, use our broker finder and meet the best online broker that suits your needs.